bevyengine/bevy/README.md

 - **For simple fixes**, feel free to open a **pull request (PR)**.
 - **For major changes**, submit a **Request For Comments (RFC)** so the community can discuss the best approach.

-Your contributions help make Bevy a better engine for everyone.!
+Your contributions help make Bevy a better engine for everyone!

 ## Getting Started